If you’d like to connect, check out my About.me page for a list of the various places I inhabit online.

 - “ClickDox: A Case Study in Personas” in User-Centered Design Stories by Carol Righi and Janice James

 Interested in user experience?
 Find yourself in the Waterloo area?
 Be sure to look up uxWaterloo.
-I co-founded this group in 2007, and it’s now a successful Communitech peer-to-peer group and local chapter of IxDA.
-We typically meet on the third Thursday of each month for discussions or presentations.
+I founded this group in 2007, and it’s now a successful Communitech peer-to-peer group and local chapter of IxDA.
+I stepped down from active duty in 2017, but still regularly attend our monthly events.

 And yes, design isn’t just a job: it’s fun too!
 Check out the Bouncefly (below), a concept I created with a couple of friends — and which was published in Popular Science magazine as a runner-up in their human-powered design competition.